pkp/learning-ojs/en/copyediting.md

 # Copyediting

-Once the submission is approved, it will automatically move to the Copyediting stage.
+When a submission is approved in the Review Stage, it will automatically move to the Copyediting stage.

 ![](learning-ojs-3-ed-copyediting.png)

 ##Adding a Copyeditor

-The notification let's you know that you must now add a copyeditor to the submission, using the *Add* link on the Participants list.
+When the submission enters the Copyediting Stage, a notification indicates that a Copyeditor needs to be assigned.
+Copyeditors can be assigned using the *Add* link on the Participants panel.

 This will open a new window.

 ![](learning-ojs-3-ed-copyediting-add.png)

-You can use the role dropdown to choose Copyeditor and hit the Search button.
-This will bring up all copyeditors.
+You can use the role dropdown to choose Copyeditor and hit the **Search** button.
+This will bring up all Copyeditors.

-Select one of the copyeditors for this submission.
+Select one of the Copyeditors for this submission.

 Choose a prepared message.